yilunzhu/yilunzhu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+I'm a Postdoctoral Scientist at Amazon.
+My research interests lie in Computational Linguistics and Natural Language Processing and focus on the alignment between machine learning models and human intelligence.
+Specifically, I'm interested in NLU, model generalization, LLM evaluation, corpus annotation, and cognitive science.

-I am a Ph.D. student in the Department of Linguistics at Georgetown University, working with <a href="https://gucorpling.org/amir/">Amir Zeldes</a> and <a href="https://people.cs.georgetown.edu/nschneid/">Nathan Schneider</a>.
+I received my PhD from the Department of Linguistics at Georgetown University, working with <a href="https://gucorpling.org/amir/">Amir Zeldes</a> and <a href="https://people.cs.georgetown.edu/nschneid/">Nathan Schneider</a>.
 Currently I'm working on my Dissertation about coreference resolution under the supervison of Amir Zeldes, Nathan Schneider, <a href="https://cemantix.org/">Sameer Pradhan</a>, and <a href="https://www.cs.utexas.edu/~gdurrett/">Greg Durrett</a>.

-My research interests lie in CL & NLP.
-Specifically, I'm interested in aligning machine learning models with human intelligence, language understanding, model generalization, LLM evaluation, and corpus annotation.

-I am a member of <a href="https://corpling.uis.georgetown.edu/corpling/">CorpLing@GU</a>, <a href="http://nert.georgetown.edu/">NERT</a> and <a href="http://people.cs.georgetown.edu/nschneid/GUCL/">GUCL</a>.
+During my PhD, I worked on discouse-level Natural Language Understanding, including coreference resolution, discourse parsing.
+I was a member of <a href="https://corpling.uis.georgetown.edu/corpling/">CorpLing@GU</a>, <a href="http://nert.georgetown.edu/">NERT</a> and <a href="http://people.cs.georgetown.edu/nschneid/GUCL/">GUCL</a>.

 I am a reviewer of multiple NLP conferences, including ACL, EMNLP, NAACL, EACL, ARR, and related workshops.